madrobby/keymaster/README.markdown

 * Make behavior with `INPUT` / `SELECT` / `TEXTAREA` configurable
 * Comprehensive test suite

-`keymaster.js` is (c) 2011 Thomas Fuchs and may be freely distributed under the MIT license.
+Keymaster is (c) 2011 Thomas Fuchs and may be freely distributed under the MIT license.
 See the `MIT-LICENSE` file.